-Learning how to maintain healthy blood sugar levels is an important step towards managing type 2 diabetes and, for those with pre-diabetes, possibly even preventing it.
+Learning how to maintain healthy blood-sugar levels is an important step toward managing Type 2 diabetes.

-This article will focus on the latter, detailing several lifestyle changes that have been shown to help people with diabetes maintain healthy blood sugar levels.
+This article will focus on the latter, and will detail several lifestyle changes that have been shown to help people with diabetes maintain healthy blood-sugar levels.

 Table of contents: